sandersdHES/TDDProjectDreamTeam/README.md

 ### Test Cases

+We have splitted our tests into 3 main categories :

 1. **Login**:
    - **Login_WithValidCredentials_ShouldSucceed**: Verifies that logging in with valid credentials succeeds.
    - **Login_WithInvalidCredentials_ShouldFail**: Verifies that logging in with invalid credentials fails.